Athira002/OIBSIP/README.md

 The goal was to develop a utility that promotes cybersecurity awareness by demonstrating how strong passwords can be generated automatically.
 It also helped me practice basic Python programming, user interaction, and logic building.

+# Project 3: BMI Calculator – Python Project

+This is a Python-based Body Mass Index (BMI) Calculator that computes an individual's BMI based on user input (height and weight) and classifies their health status accordingly.

+## 💡 Key Features:

+User Input: Accepts height (in meters) and weight (in kilograms) from the user.

+BMI Calculation: Applies the standard BMI formula:

+BMI
+=
+weight (kg)
+height (m)
+2
+BMI=
+height (m)
+2

+weight (kg)
+​

+Health Status Classification: Based on BMI value, the result is categorized as:

+Underweight

+Normal weight

+Overweight

+Obese

+## 🛠 Technologies Used:

+Python (core logic)

+Libraries: Basic built-in functions (input(), conditional statements)

+## 🎯 Purpose & Learning Outcome:

+This project helped me strengthen my understanding of Python basics, conditionals, and user interaction.
+It also demonstrates how coding can be applied to solve real-world problems in health and wellness.